16 Tidy data

 #> 9 Denmark pop_2022 5857

-Notice what reshaping preserves: the information content.
-Three countries, three years, nine population values.
-The wide and long forms encode the same data; only the structure changes. pivot_longer() and pivot_wider() are inverses: applying one and then the other returns you to where you started (up to column ordering).
+Three countries, three years, nine population values: the information content is identical in both forms. pivot_longer() and pivot_wider() are inverses; applying one and then the other returns you to where you started (up to column ordering).
 A pair of reversible transformations like this is called an isomorphism: two structures that contain the same information in different arrangements.
 Wide and long formats are isomorphic; neither is “more correct.”
-In category theory, this kind of structure-preserving, reversible map between containers is called a natural transformation: it transforms how data is arranged inside the data-frame container without changing the information content, the same way map() transforms values inside a list without changing the list’s length.

 The hard part is not the reshaping itself but deciding what to reshape.
 Given an arbitrary table with merged cells, hierarchical headers, and embedded metadata, determining the correct tidy structure requires human judgment about what constitutes a variable, an observation, and a value.
 Wickham’s 2014 paper defines these three terms precisely to make that judgment tractable: once you answer “is year a variable or a value?”, the reshaping follows mechanically.